nlohmann/json/doc/mkdocs/docs/api/macros/index.md

 # Macros

-!!! note

-    This page is under construction.
-See the [macro overview page](../../features/macros.md) until then.

 Some aspects of the library can be configured by defining preprocessor macros **before** including the `json.hpp` header.
+See also the [macro overview page](../../features/macros.md).

 ## Runtime assertions